 "There are many gay individuals that are members of our church."
 Why any self-respecting Gay person would be a member of any organization, church or not, that discriminates against him/her and preaches that being Gay is in any way immoral, disordered, evil, a threat to the "sanctity of marriage," a threat to children, etc., is a mystery to me.
 He/she must have a tremendous degree of self-loathing that is superficially masked by proclaiming, "It's my church too."

 Really?
 Can you preach from the pulpit that being Gay is healthy; faithful same-sex love is just as sacred as is opposite-sex love?
 Can you feel free to live as a Gay person within that church and among its members?
+Do you have the right to excommunicate people from “your” church?
 Get it clear: It's not your church too!

 Gay people should flee those homophobic churches as fast as they can, lest those churches wreak more havoc with your psyches than they may have already done.
 It's not healthy for you, and just gives that church credibility through your very presence and through the monies you contribute so that they can turn around and use that credibility and money to continue to proclaim that your lives are "immoral" and "sinful" and that you deserve to be deprived of full and equal civil rights.
 Just get out of those churches, and either go to a church that is worthy of you and that embraces you as it does anyone else, or you're far better off not going to church at all!